leesoup87/sense-client/Readme.md

 - Example codes

-For the examples of the file input methods and the streaming methods, please refer to ./examples/example.py and ./examples/example_streaming.py, respectively. (to be updated)
+For the examples of the file input methods and the streaming methods, please refer to ./examples/example.py and ./examples/example_stream.py, respectively.

 After inserting your API key to the example code, run the code below.

 ```
 $ python ./examples/example.py
+$ python ./examples/example_stream.py
 ```

 - Examples of Response